-As we previously mentioned, the ISO 9001:2015 standard describes all the requirements that a company must meet to implement their own quality management system.
+As we previously mentioned, the ISO 9001:2015 standard describes all the requirements that a company must meet to implement its own quality management system.
 By far ISO 9001:2015 is the most implemented and recognized QMS standard on the planet that counts for complete international acceptance.

 However, there are plenty of other QMS standards available, such as the ISO 14000 family that deals with environmental management systems, the rest of the ISO 9000 family (including both ISO 9004 and ISO 9000), ISO/TS 16949 for QMS intended for automotive-related products, ISO 13485 for medical devices, and ISO 19011 for auditing management systems.

-Requirements to Implement a QMS
+Requirements to Implement a Quality Management System